joaoepj/learning-docker/kea/README.md

 By exploring [jonasal](https://hub.docker.com/u/jonasal) Kea related Docker images I could run a Kea 2.2.0 service and interact with its REST API throughth [Insomnia](https://insomnia.rest/products/insomnia).

 In summary, getting information from server's configuration works fine.
-But setting server's configurion has no effect at all, although server's API response inform success.
+But setting server's configuration has no effect at all, although server's API response inform success.

 Let's see some examples: